Miss Miller and Miss Brown

 Spellings will be given out every Monday and you will be tested on Friday, Spelling is important because it helps to aid your reading and improve your writing.

-Have you took a quiz this week.
+Have you taken a quiz this week?
 Remember in Year 6 you should be reading at least 1,500 to 2,000 words per a week.